-- Voluntary prepayments by the borrower, as well as prepayments due to refinancings and modifications (including under our loan modification initiatives). - Prepayments resulting from the repurchase or liquidation of Mortgages due to default, delinquency, inaccurate representations and warranties made by sellers or other factors. - Liquidations resulting from casualty or condemnation. - Payments made by Freddie Mac, as Guarantor, or GNMA under their guarantees of principal (other than payments of scheduled principal).
+- Voluntary prepayments by the borrower, as well as prepayments due to refinancings and modifications (including under our Relief Refinance and Home Affordable Modification Programs). - Prepayments resulting from the repurchase or liquidation of Mortgages due to default, delinquency, inaccurate representations and warranties made by sellers or other factors. - Liquidations resulting from casualty or condemnation. - Payments made by Freddie Mac, as Guarantor, or GNMA under their guarantees of principal (other than payments of scheduled principal).

 Mortgages may be voluntarily prepaid in full or in part at any time, in most cases without payment of a penalty.
-We cannot make any representation regarding the likely prepayment experience of the Mortgages underlying any pass-through pool.
+We cannot make any representation regarding the likely prepayment experience of the Mort-gages underlying any pass-through pool.